Brown scores 25, Celtics rally late to beat Raptors 112-106

 “We’ll see how we go, night to night, who is the best option to look at,” Stevens said.

-Daniel Theis started Friday and played 14 minutes.
+Theis started Friday and played 14 minutes.
 Robert Williams III logged 14 minutes off the bench.

 UP NEXT